Stir of Echoes: Production

+Development

 The novel A Stir of Echoes was written by Richard Matheson, of whom director David Koepp is an avid fan.
 Koepp had decided he wanted his next project to be a horror film; his love for the screen-adapted Duel (1971), as well as Matheson's work on The Twilight Zone (1959), contributed to his decision to purchase a copy of A Stir of Echoes from a used bookstore.
 Producer Gavin Polone then secured the rights to the book.
 Koepp remembered being high-strung when approaching Matheson to ask for his thoughts on his script, terrified that the changes he made in the story might displease the author.
 Matheson, who expressed admiration for Koepp's directorial debut film The Trigger Effect (1996), responded positively to his draft and gave him his approval: "I'm sure he's done a good job of it.
 I do know what he's done before, and it's quite good.
 He has a very good touch".
 Among Koepp's influences for the film were Roman Polanski's Repulsion (1965) and Rosemary's Baby (1968), and David Cronenberg's The Dead Zone (1983).

+Filming

 The film was produced by Artisan Entertainment on a budget of $12 million.
 Principal photography took place in Chicago and lasted 39 days, in the period from October 5 to November 21, 1998.
 Director Brian De Palma paid the set a visit and offered Koepp some ideas, one of which was shooting a long take of Kevin Bacon during the first half of a long dialogue scene.
 Koepp shot the hypnosis scene, in which Bacon's character envisions himself in a theater and everything apart from the projection screen is painted black, as it was written in Matheson's book.
 Koepp felt that many hypnosis scenes in films are "skipped by", so he came up with the idea of allowing viewers to see through Bacon's point of view as he undergoes hypnosis to make the concept fresh.
 The theater from this sequence is located in Joliet, Illinois.
 Bacon's tooth extraction scene, which was inspired by a nightmare Koepp had about dying of age, was achieved with practical effects.
 Koepp told Entertainment Weekly:

 We blacked out Kevin's tooth and built a cap to go over it, so he's pulling out a cap that comes off fairly easily, and he gives some grunts and groans and we added grotesque, crunching flesh noises… while he's pulling out the tooth, he's [also] palming a real tooth in his other hand [to drop into the sink].
 He drops the real tooth, we tilt down to see it, and then somebody darted in [from off-camera] with a washcloth and wiped the blood off Kevin's face, so when he looks back up into the mirror, his face and teeth are clean.